B2.10 Identify proportional and non-proportional situations and apply proportional reasoning to solve problems.

 Graph of the invoice amount according to the number of hours worked

 In this situation, the line starts at (0, 40) and the student cannot apply proportional reasoning.
-The student will address this concept in C1.1.
+This concept is addressed in C1.1.

-Outside of math class, proportional reasoning is applied in subjects such as science, music and geography, as well as in everyday activities.
-People use proportional reasoning to make calculations when shopping, filing taxes, or investing, to draw plans and maps, to take measurements or convert foreign currencies, to follow recipes and adapt them to their needs, or to determine different concentrations for mixtures and solutions.
+Beyond the mathematics classroom, proportional reasoning is evident in other subject areas like science, music and geography, as well as in everyday activities.
+People use proportional reasoning to calculate best buys, taxes and investments, to work with drawings and maps, to perform measurement or monetary currency conversions, to adjust recipes or to create various concentrations of mixtures and solutions.

 Knowledge: Proportional Reasoning

 Students continue to use proportional reasoning when studying the slope of a curve or derivatives.
-Proportional reasoning is basically viewing numbers in terms of their relative values rather than their absolute values.
-The student applies proportional reasoning to determine that a group that grows from 3 to 9 children experiences a greater increase than one that grows from 100 to 150 children because in thefirst case the number has tripled, while in thesecond case it has only increased by 50% and has not even doubled.
+Proportional reasoning involves looking at numbers in terms of their relative values rather than their absolute values.
+Students apply proportional reasoning when they determine that a group that grows from 3 to 9 children experiences a greater increase than one that grows from 100 to 150 children because in the first case the number has tripled, while in the second case it has only increased by 50% and has not even doubled.

-Activities in the primary and junior grades contribute to the development of proportional reasoning.
+Activities in the Primary and Junior grades contributed to the development of proportional reasoning.
 For example, by comparing the value of a set of 4 nickels to the value of a set of 4 pennies, students develop proportional reasoning.

-Source: Guide d'enseignement efficace des mathématiques de la 7e à la 10e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 7e à la 10e année, Fascicule 2, Algèbre, p.
 49-51.